 Silver will likely never go out of style as it’s been cherished for centuries, with origins of discovery in Greece and Turkey (formerly Anatolia) dating back to 3000 BC.
 Pure silver is precious but too soft to use in jewelry.
 Add a little alloy to the mix and voila, you’ve got sterling silver!
 In addition to sterling silver, there’s also silver plate, fine silver, pure silver, nickel silver, and 925 silver.

 With so many silvers on the market, how do you know which one to buy?
 Are all silvers the same?
-And what’s the difference between sterling silver and 925 silver?
+And what’s the difference between sterling silver Jewelry and 925 silver Jewelry?
 Here’s the 411 on sterling silver vs. 925 silver.

 You might be wondering what is sterling silver?
 Sterling silver is an alloy made from 92.5 percent silver and 7.5 percent alloy.
 An alloy is essentially the mixture of two (or more) elements taken from the periodic table.
 Regarding sterling silver, the alloys can include zinc, copper or nickel.
 While the United States, Europe and most of the world enforces a strict standard of sterling silver at 92.5 silver to 7.5 copper or other alloys, there are other standards.
 Some countries, including France have a standard of 95 percent, however 92.5 is the most common.